CompletelyUnbelievable/ChangeOutage/BetterDiscord101/Attribution/README.md

-# Attribution in regards to redistribution
+# Guidelines in regards to Attribution with intent to redistribute

 <h3>Introduction</h3>